dextersjab/workflow-graph.js/README.md

 console.log(mermaidCode);
 ```

 The generated diagram uses dashed lines (`-.->`), rather than decision nodes, to represent conditional branches.
 This provides a cleaner and more accurate representation of how the workflow behaves.

-Mermaid diagrams can be rendered in:
-- GitHub Markdown (just paste the code)
-- VS Code (with the Mermaid extension)
-- Web browsers (using the Mermaid Live Editor)
-- Many other tools that support Mermaid
+This follows the same helpful convention as LangGraph.

 ## Package Structure